kanishk023/Terrorism-Analysis-Project/README.md

 # Terrorism-Analysis-Project
-Terrorism Analysis and Finding Insights
+Building a Terrorism Analysis and Finding Insights Project